-- 76. Yieh Corp, the parent company, is headquartered in Kaohsiung, Taiwan and branch companies are located in Shanghai, China and Canada.
-YPC produces hot rolled pickled coils, cold rolled coils, hot-dip galvanised coils, and pre-painted galvanised coils, and is located in Jiangsu Province. - 77.
-YPC was subject to investigations into the subsidisation of similar products by the Australian and US authorities. - 78.
+- 77. Yieh Corp, the parent company, is headquartered in Kaohsiung, Taiwan and branch companies are located in Shanghai, China and Canada.
+YPC produces hot rolled pickled coils, cold rolled coils, hot-dip galvanised coils, and pre-painted galvanised coils, and is located in Jiangsu Province. - 78.
+YPC was subject to investigations into the subsidisation of similar products by the Australian and US authorities in 2011-13 and 2014-2016 respectively. - 79.
 A more detailed analysis of Customs data has confirmed that YPC did not produce any of the subject goods exported to New Zealand in FY2016.